Professional Pilot AVT.S.STC

 Effective as of Fall 2018

-Earn specific FAA certifications and skills neccessary to become a professional pilot in fixed wing aircraft and/or helicopters.
+Earn specific FAA certifications and skills necessary to become a professional pilot in fixed wing aircraft and/or helicopters.

 What is the program about?